beacon-biosignals/StableHashTraits.jl/README.md

 ### `missing` and `nothing`

 There is no value hashed for `missing` or `nothing`; the type is hashed as the string `"Base.Missing"` and `"Base.Nothing"` respectively.
-Note in particular the string `"Base.Missing"` does not have the same hash as `missing`, since the former would have it's struct type hashed.
+Note in particular the string `"Base.Missing"` does not have the same hash as `missing`, since the former would have its struct type hashed.

 ### `StructType.{Null/Singleton}Type`